TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Methodology

 \textbf{DPO pair construction.} Based on the above reward design, each reasoning path can obtain three rewards: $r_{format}$, $r_{outcome}$, and $r_{process}$.
-For the DPO algorithm~\cite{rafailov2023direct}, the key is how to construct positive-negative pairs to learn preferences.
+The core challenge in DPO~\cite{rafailov2023direct} is constructing positive-negative preference pairs.
 To this end, we design the following pair construction algorithm.

 First, we select the chosen response set, which exhibits a more accurate reasoning process.
 Our approach varies based on the question type.
 For single-hop questions, which are typically simple and whose answers can be found with a single retrieval, we do not apply a process reward.
 This is also because our single-hop dataset lacks golden evidence.
 Instead, we directly scale the outcome reward by dividing it by the length of the reasoning path $k$, setting $r_{outcome} = \frac{r_{outcome}}{k}$ and $r_{process} = 0$.
 This approach incentivizes the LLM to solve single-hop questions in a single step.
 For more complex multi-hop questions, we utilize the process reward to differentiate and evaluate the quality of the reasoning steps.
 When considering format and outcome rewards, we must also ensure that the process reward is sufficiently high.
 Furthermore, many reasoning paths in multi-hop questions demonstrate relatively good reasoning processes, but due to variations in the presentation of the output, there are cases where small differences exist between the outcome and ground truth.
 Therefore, we have relaxed the conditions.
 Given a question $q$, the chosen response set $\mathcal{W}$ is formally defined as: